manadhi/local-github-user-app/README.md

 # github-user-app-mvvm
 Android application using data from Github API to show several github user.
-This project use mvvm architecture. (check branch mvvm-network)
+This project use mvvm architecture.